kelly-sato/kelly-sato.github.io/essays/design-patterns.md

   - Final Project
 ---

+If I've learned anything this semester in ICS 314, it's that if there's an easy way to do something, just do that.
+I don't know if that was the intention, but it's what I took away.
+Perhaps design patterns are just an extension of the philosophy of taking the easy route---if there's an existing solution, just use it.
+After all, progressing the human race = making life easier!

 ## Just like IBP

 Design patterns in software engineering are general reusable solutions to common problems that arise during software development.
 They aren't templates or finished designs, but instead, they provide general guidelines for solving specific design problems.
 Essentially, they are repeatable solution.